mdmohsanul/Frontend/React/React-Concepts/Interview/Answers/Part_1_Ans.md/React_Virtual_DOM.md

 - Props Change: A component re-renders when it receives new props from its parent.

+- Whenever state or props change react re-render the component and all the functions inside it will be recreated.

 - Parent Component Re-renders (May Cause Child to Re-render): Even if props don’t change, a child may re-render if its parent re-renders. wrap your children component with React.memo() to prevent unnecessary re-renders.